 - Easy: Text formatting should be quick to learn and apply.

-Each of these principles2 lead to decisions I made about what buttons the ideal text editor includes.
+Each of these principles ((Remember all four principles with the fantastic acronym: P.S.E.A.
+The “P” is silent but still equally important. :P)) lead to decisions I made about what buttons the ideal text editor includes.

 “Portability,” as a technical term, refers to how easy software, or in this case content, is to move from one place to another—either at the same time or in the future.
 There are many different contexts in which a post can appear when it’s published with WordPress: